-You can write about any concern-an IEP issue, a general education issue, schoolyard bullying, or the need to help your child's social skills or improve behavior.
+You can write about any concern - an IEP issue, a general education issue, about your child being bullied, or the need to help your child develop social skills or improve behavior.
 Any school problem is worth writing about if it is having a negative impact on your child and you need the school's assistance to resolve it.